Uniform irreducibility of Galois action on the $\ell$-primary part of Abelian $3$-folds of Picard type: Levels for endoscopic non-tempered representations of

 \end{proof}

 \begin{rem} Alternatively, one could use MacDonald's formula for zonal spherical functions to see that $\pi_2$ does not admit non-zero vectors fixed by the hyperspecial maximal open compact subgroup $K^\circ$.
-Indeed, \cite[\S 5.5]{haines-kottwitz-prasad} allows to express $\Phi^{K^\circ}_n$ from \eqref{Phi-n}, up to a non-zero constant, as
+Indeed, \cite[\S 5.5]{haines-kottwitz-prasad} allows one to write $\Phi^{K^\circ}_n$ from \eqref{Phi-n}, up to a non-zero constant, as

-where the two factors in $\Gamma_\nu$ correspond respectively to the positive roots $\zeta$ and $2\zeta$ of $G$ (see\S\ref{tree}).
-As $\mu(\gamma^{-1})=\mu^w(\gamma)=-p^{-1}$, one has $\Gamma_\mu=0\ne \Gamma_{\mu^w}$, hence the sequence $(\Phi^{K^\circ}_n)_{n\geqslant 0}$ is not $\rL^2$.
+where the two factors in $\Gamma_\nu$ correspond respectively to the positive roots $\zeta$ and $2\zeta$ of $G$ (see \S\ref{tree}).
+As $\mu^{}_0(\gamma^{-1})=\mu_0^{\sw}(\gamma)=-p^{-1}$, one has $\Gamma_{\mu^{}_0}=0\ne \Gamma_{\mu_0^{\sw}}$, hence the sequence $(\Phi^{K^\circ}_n)_{n\geqslant 0}$ is not $\rL^2$.
 This also shows, in passing, that $\pi_n$ is not square integrable. \end{rem}

 As a consequence we obtain the following lower bound, in the unramified case.